andy-c-jones/basic-node-project/README.md

 3. Run ./precommit.sh

 Now the app and all of its tests have successfully run on your machine.
-Copy the project into your on repository and start building a web app!
+Copy the project into your own repository and start building a web app!